IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Gridlines

-Aside from being able to change the labels, you can also change the axis' color, ticks' color and also the gridlines.
-The Y axis title can be changed or hidden by deleting its content.
+The Gridlines can change color, making them more or less visible and active.
+To hide them select their color to transparent.

 <img class="responsive-img" src="../images/line_chart_gridlines.png" srcset="../images/line_chart_gridlines@2x.png 2x" />

 ## Line and Points

-The line and points' color on the chart can be changed if it's needed so they match the color of the series.
+The line and its corresponding points' color on the chart can be changed if it's needed.
+If the series color is changed the points' color should also be changed to match the color of the series.

 <img class="responsive-img" src="../images/line_chart_colors.png" srcset="../images/line_chart_colors@2x.png 2x" />